 He is a 2020-2022 Marten Bequest scholar for prose.
 He has appeared at National Young Writers Festival, Emerging Writers Festival, Melbourne Writers Festival, Sydney Writers Festival, Brisbane Writers Festival and Queensland Poetry Festival.
 He has been published in Rolling Stone, The Guardian, ABC, Sydney Review of Books, Meanjin and The Saturday Paper amongst others.
 He was the recipient of a 2014 ArtStart Grant, the co-winner of the 2013 Scribe Nonfiction Prize for Young Writers and the recipient of a 2012 Hot Desk Fellowship.
 Recently, he received a Best Theatre Award at Adelaide Fringe for his show Train Lord, adapted from his second book, and was commissioned by Sydney Fringe to perform in their Made in Sydney showcase as part of the Global Fringe Alliance this September.

 Freemantle Media want to adapt Train Lord for a web series with Mol writing it.

-Train Lord was sold to Jillian Taylor at Penguin Michael Joseph and is due for publication in 2022.
+Train Lord was acquired by Penguin Michael Joseph in 2021 and published in July 2022.